foo-lin-xuan/Team11_IT5006_Predictive_Policing_AY2526Sem2/README.md

 - tensorflow
 - shap
 - scipy
+See requirements.txt

 ## How to Run
 1. Open the notebook in Jupyter Notebook or JupyterLab.
 2. Install the required dependencies.
+Via `pip install -r requirements.txt`
 3. Make sure the Chicago crime dataset is available locally or update the data-loading path in the notebook.
 4. Run the notebook from top to bottom.